 NOTE 1 - There is no distinction between use of keyword SEQUENCE and SET.
 This is a relaxation compared to ITU-T Rec.
 X.680.

 NOTE 2 - In this Recommendation, tags are not necessary to distinguish between components of the same type: ASN.1 automatic tagging is assumed.

 4.3.2 Sequenceof

-SequenceOfType is defined in clause 25.1 of [3].
+SequenceOfType is defined in 25.1/X.680.